immutag/immutag/README.md

 ### Code structure and development rationale

+You don't need to acquire any bitcoin or tokens or use the bitcoin network if you choose.
+You can keep all or some of the data offline or on a local network.
+If you choose to make use of bitcoin's network, you can cryptographically prove the authenticity and chronology of your creations.

+This is a working prototype glued together with bash scripts, but it's modular and refactorable.
+A pivot in the design of underlying protocol would have resulted in a laborous re-write in a compiled language.
+See 7db9a/immutag.

 Immutag was originally written in rust.
 However, after a design pivot it became clearer that the aim is be more explicitly agnostic towards it's database (currently text files), metadata versioning (currently git), blob versioning (currently git-annex), blockchain, and other technologies it uses.
 Therefore, the program is glued together with command line apps and shell scripts.
 That also means the software can be under and MIT license even though it may call copy-left programs.
 While efforts may be made in alternate implementations to move functionality into libraries in whole or in part, at the moment there is no urgent plans to do so.
 However, because everything is so modular other developers can break of little pieces of immutag for refactoring and radually transition the software towards their requirements.

 All of the shell scripts are in `src/`.
 Everything mostly works together using pipes.
 Again, that means conservatively it can be remain under MIT license and not depend on any code that is under GPL.